-The spores of molds and fungi that thrive in warm, moist, and humid areas can create allergic reactions.
-To reduce indoor molds and fungi:
+The spores of molds and fungi thrive in warm, moist, and humid places.
+This can often cause problems for some.
+To lower the number of indoor molds and fungi:

 Air irritants and pollutants can trigger an allergic reaction.
 You can do the following to help reduce your exposure to airborne irritants:

-Nearly all allergens thrive in moist, damp, or dirty environments.
-One of the most effective ways to reduce the risk of allergic rhinitis is to maintain a clean, dry environment.
-The following will help:
+Nearly all allergens thrive in moist, damp, or dirty places.
+One of the best ways to lower your chances of allergic rhinitis is to keep these places clean and dry.
+You can do this by using:

-If you have allergies to pollens, molds, or other outdoor allergens:
+If you have problems with pollens, molds, or other outdoor allergens: